Lance E. Walker: Education

 Walker was born on March 13, 1972, in Milo, Maine.
 His father was an engineer for the Canadian Pacific Railway.
 When Walker was in fifth grade, his family moved to Dover-Foxcroft, Maine, where his parents owned a hardware store and travel agency.
 In 1990, Walker graduated from Foxcroft Academy.
 He earned his Bachelor of Arts in philosophy from the University of Maine and obtained a Juris Doctor with honors from the University of Maine School of Law.

 Career

-From 1996 to 1997 he was a salesperson for Nemer Ford in Queensbury, New York.
-From 1998 to 1999 he was a sales clerk for Riverside Exxon in Portland, Maine and later a teaching assistant at the University of Southern Maine.

 In 1999 he was in private practice in Bangor, Maine.
 Upon graduation from law school, Walker served as a law clerk to Justices Atwood, Marden, and Studstrup of the Maine Superior Court for one year.
 Before his nomination to the bench by Governor of Maine Paul LePage, he worked in private practice at the Portland, Maine, law firm of Norman Hanson & DeTroy.
 For approximately thirteen years he handled personal injury and products liability claims for insurance companies.
 He tried twenty cases to verdict.